ruixing76/alta2023/src/pages/home/index.md

   title: ALTA 2022
 newsItems:
   - date: 2022-06-11
-    text: We are pleased to announce that announce Barbara Tversky, Eduard Hovy, Thora Tenbrink and Stephane Dufau as our keynote speakers.
-See [Keynotes](/keynotes) for details
+    text: We are pleased to announce that Barbara Tversky, Eduard Hovy, Thora Tenbrink and Stephane Dufau as our [keynote](/keynotes) speakers.
   - date: 2022-06-11
     text: ALTA 2022 Workshop registration is now open.
 See [registration](/registration) for details
   - date: 2022-10-22